How Fast Can A Boat Go Depending On Horsepower? (Solved!)

 There is no simple equation to determine your boat’s maximum top speed based just on its overall maximum horsepower.
 You need to factor in the type of boat (pontoon boat vs. racer) as well as the overall weight of the boat when considering how horsepower will affect your boat’s top mph.

-Afterall, just think of all the different boats you could put an outboard engine on.
-Put a 100 horsepower engine on a small sailboat and it’ll fly away.
+Afterall, think of all the different boats you could put an outboard engine on.
+Put a 100-horsepower engine on a small sailboat and it’ll fly away.
 Put that same engine on a yacht or a barge and you’ll barely notice that you’re moving.

-Not only that, but a 50 hp pontoon boat may have enough power to get up to a good speed when it’s empty.
-But once you fill up the fuel tanks, add in whatever number of passengers, plus your gear, and well, let’s just say you’ll have some very disappointed water skiers or tubers.
+Also, a 50 hp pontoon boat may have enough power to get up to a good speed when it’s empty.
+But once you fill up the fuel tanks, add in whatever number of passengers, plus your gear, and well, let’s say you’ll have some very disappointed water skiers or tubers.

 Boat model and weight play a bigger factor in your boat’s top speed than horsepower, but it does make a big difference.